How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Now, let’s add a widget to display a list of tags on your sidebar.
+Let’s now add a widget to display a tag list on your sidebar.

 Important Info

-Tags displayed in your Tag Cloud widget are managed in the Tags area …
+Tags appearing in the widget are listed in the Tags section …

-To insert the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …
+To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the active area …

 WordPress Tag Cloud Widget

-There is really very little to configure in this widget.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when done …
+There is really very little to configure.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when finished …

 (Tag Cloud Widget settings)

-Tag Cloud widget set to display post tags
+Tag cloud set to display WordPress post tags

-The screenshot below shows an Tag Cloud widget set for displaying Categories instead of Tags
+The example below shows a published Tag Cloud widget configured for showing Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial, we’ll configure the Archives Widget, which is a commonly-used WordPress widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is a frequently-used WordPress widget.

-As you continue adding new content to WordPress, your older posts begin to move further away from public view.
-Your content is still there, it’s just not as visible.
+As you continue adding new content to WordPress, your older posts begin to get pushed further down the chronology list and become less visible to site readers.
+Your posts are still there, it’s just not as visible.

 Archives Widget